Variety Improvement

 Identifying defence genes associated with eldana resistance

-Mutation breeding for biotic and abiotic stress tolerance
+Mutation breeding for abiotic stress tolerance

 Characterisation of stress resistant sugarcane mutants (e.g. for drought , aluminium and salt tolerance)